semjerome/Jerome/README.md

 captured the accident.

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.
+I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read which provides insight into similar efforts.

 The first journal that we found presents “ the approach to use smartphones as a